LjupcheD14/LevelUp/README.md

 2. Start the backend application:

-Navigate to the "**levelupproject\levelupproject-backend**" directory in your terminal or command prompt.
+Navigate to the "**levelupproject\levelup-backend**" directory in your terminal or command prompt.
 Run the command "**node server.js**" to start the backend application.
 The backend application will be running on "localhost:8000".